 Fans started the Harry Potter Wiki.
-It has pages upon pages of information that fan have gathered over the years from information give by Rowling herself and from the books.
+It has pages upon pages of information that fans have gathered over the years from information given by Rowling herself and from the books.
 The website also contains information from the films and the spinoff film franchise, Fantastic Beasts and Where to Find Them.

 Pottermore was a set up for fans to experience information about the beloved series in a new way.
 Fans can create an account and follow the story, they can gain their own wand and get sorted into the Hogwarts houses and that of the Ilvermorny School of Witchcraft and Wizardry, the American magic school that Fantastic Beast characters Tina and Queenie Goldstein attended in their youth.

 What Do I Do?